 Robinson Helicopter Company was established in 1973 and is located in Torrance, California.
 In November 2011, Robinson announced that it had produced its 10,000th helicopter.
 They are currently the world’s leading manufacturer of civil helicopters.

 According to the NTSB’s online Accident Database, at the time of this writing, it appears that 1,053 Robinson helicopters have been involved in accidents across the globe since the first R22 crashed on December, 22, 1975 at Torrance, California and that of those 1,053 accidents, 237 were fatal accidents, killing a total of 413 people.
 (Look here for recent Robinson helicopter crash history.)

 About Baum, Hedlund, Aristei & Goldman

-Since 1985, Baum, Hedlund, Aristei & Goldman has represented over 650 victims in a wide variety of aviation accidents, including commercial airline disasters, air charters and tours, air taxis, seaplanes, general aviation accidents, hot air balloons, and helicopter crashes of all kinds, including sightseeing tours, medical air ambulance rescue operations, and work related helicopter accidents, including industrial and construction type operations as well as professional aerial photography and logging enterprises.
+Since 1985, Baum, Hedlund, Aristei & Goldman has represented nearly 700 victims in a wide variety of aviation accidents, including commercial airline disasters, air charters and tours, air taxis, seaplanes, general aviation accidents, hot air balloons, and helicopter crashes of all kinds, including sightseeing tours, medical air ambulance rescue operations, and work related helicopter accidents, including industrial and construction type operations as well as professional aerial photography and logging enterprises.